 The College of Engineering provides graduate students the opportunities to excel in their career goals while exploring their research interests through doctoral and master’s degree programs and a breadth of research centers and labs.
 While most programs reside on the Blacksburg campus, Virginia Tech’s Innovation Campus in Northern Virginia continues to offer more options, including master’s degrees in Computer Science, Electrical and Computer Engineering, and Industrial and Systems Engineering.

-Potential Graduate Students must apply to both Virginia Tech’s Graduate School and to the individual Graduate Degree Program within Virginia Tech’s College of Engineering.
-Careful attention to deadlines is a must!
+Potential graduate students must apply to the Virginia Tech Graduate School and as part of the application they will choose the individual Graduate Degree Program they are applying to within Virginia Tech's College of Engineering.
 For more information about the particular department, please connect with the designated contact on the Graduate Degree Programs page.

 University and college sponsored programs offer a well-rounded selection of professional development and leisure opportunities including the Graduate Life Center, the office of Careers and Professional Development, and the Cranwell International Center.
 Beyond campus, life in Blacksburg offers a reasonable cost of living, award-winning services, moderate climate and additional activities for work and play.